behnamxxorta/abode/README.md

 ## Technology Stack
 ### Frontend:
-Java integration with android studio for interactive and engaging user interface.
+React for an interactive and engaging user interface.
+Built with builder.io from Figma.
 ### Backend:
 Java
 ### Database: